• About Us

 • 3 eggs

-Pumpkin Shakshuka Recipe: (serves 3)
+Pumpkin Shakshuka Recipe: (Serves 3)

-How to Cook Shakshuka:
+How to Cook Shakshouka:

 • In a medium pot, sauté onions with olive oil for about 3- 5min.
 Then add the tomato paste, the chickpeas, the diced tomato, and the dried meat (optional).
 Sauté for another 3 min.